 Hardly anyone ever says that last line, though I have occasionally gotten it from kindly women who may actually be angels of the Lord.

 When people make comments about my children - how many and how close together in age they are - I always think about what they're really saying even if they are unaware of it: "You have too many children, or in the very least they are too closely spaced."

-And then I wonder if they would say that if we didn't have Bennet.
-Take Bennet out of the picture and I have a four year old, a two year old, and a baby.
+And then I wonder if they would say that if we didn't have Ben.
+Take Ben out of the picture and I have a four year old, a two year old, and a baby.
 Three children - that's an acceptable amount of kids - especially where I live.
 And spaced every two years - what good planning!
-Yes, Bennet is the one who has got to go, who never should have been, who is too much.
+Yes, Ben is the one who has got to go, who never should have been, who is too much.

-Bennet, who shamelessly rides his sister's Princess bike around the block, loves to dig in the dirt and play with his trains, and potty trained himself, is my little buddy boy.
-I do not have a favorite child, but there's a special place in my heart for Bennet*.
-I am so glad and grateful for all four of my kids, even Bennet - who came unplanned and too soon for some people's taste.
+Ben, who shamelessly rides his sister's Princess bike around the block, loves to dig in the dirt and play with his trains, and potty trained himself, is my little buddy boy.
+I do not have a favorite child, but there's a special place in my heart for Ben*.
+I am so glad and grateful for all four of my kids, even Ben - who came unplanned and too soon for some people's taste.

 And so, to you commenters in the grocery store, I say: